tjd1234/cmpt135spring2024/obsidian/135website2024/CMPT 135.md

 **Ncurses** is a library that gives you more control over the cursor on the screen, and it might be used in some examples or assignments.
 Here are some instructions for [[setting up ncurses on Ubuntu Linux]].

 ## Lecture Notes
-**The timing of each topic is approximate, and may change a little as we go**.
+**The timing of each topic is approximate, and may change as we go**.
 The examples used in some weeks may also change.

 ### Week 1
 - Course overview